RedAngel121/NytePack/README.md

     - Starting Cash?
 5i
     - Mob Cash Drops? deep dive to find and lower natural drop count
     - Chest Loot? need to add loot tabes from other mods
-- [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff (not yet possible)
-- [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
-- [ ] Add [Quark DynTrees Compat](https://www.curseforge.com/minecraft/mc-mods/dynamic-trees-quark) when it's available
 - [ ] Mechano?
 (Unreleased Mod Still Under Heavy Development / Might need to consider New Age in the meantime)
-- [ ] Investigate Create: Steam and Rails for stuff I dont want
-- [ ] Agricraft: Test if mutated crops hold stats after gowing without crop sticks and replanting and replanting and replanting
-- [ ] Immersive Aircraft Recipe Integration with alternative tech mods
 - [ ] Philip's Ruins Needs Increased Distance Between Ruins
 - [ ] Create Mod Possible Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling?
+- [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff (not yet possible)
 - [ ] Gateways to Eternity
   - Add an absolute metric ton of gateways *cause thats going to be fun*
   - Integration with lightmans for special purchases or Heart Canisters